brupoon/brunstonio/index.md

 title: "Brunston Poon"
 ---

+##Bio
 Hi!
-I'm Brunston, UC Berkeley Class of 2020..
+I'm Brunston Poon.
+My interests are broad; I am currently an intern with Dr. Geoff Mathews of the University of Hawaii doing low-cost stellar spectroscopy development, I have played the piano for over a decade (and made it to Carnegie Hall), and I love to write (particularly poetry).
+I'm also a fairly good whistler and a voracious reader.
 Below, you will find a list of projects I find worth highlighting.

+##Additional Links

+##Recent Activity

+##Personal Projects